Sam-Urai/AWS/README.md

 # AWS
-Cloudformation templates for a test task
+CloudFormation templates for a test task